 The Batwing Lace Sweater is a fun and modern crochet pattern that features simple stitching combined with interesting lace shoulders that run from neck to wrist!
 Get cozy with this easy free crochet sweater pattern on Moogly!

-Extra Coze with Red Heart Heat Wave
+Originally made with Red Heart Heat Wave

 Customize it Just for You

-While I picked gray and white, you can of course make this crochet pullover pattern in your own choice of colors.
+While I picked gray and white, you can make this crochet pullover pattern in your choice of colors.
 Self-striping yarn would be amazing for either the front/back or the lace bits!
 Or try using stripes for the front and back, or making them in two different colors for a reversible top with two looks!

 This sweater works up quite quickly and is a great "relaxing" pattern for movie nights.
 The oversized fit takes care of any sizing worries for gifting too!